domsteil/sgxjvm-public/docs/source/rng-enclavelet.rst

 process, thus allowing a user to be sure they're communicating with the enclave and not a man-in-the-middle.

 In this use case, the user isn't actually uploading anything to us, just downloading.
-Also random numbers are by definition not valuable secrets until they're used for something else, like deriving an encryption key, but that being done here.
+Also random numbers are by definition not valuable secrets until they're used for something else, like deriving an encryption key, but that is not being done here.
 So rather than set up an encrypted communication, we simply generate a signing key and place it in the report data.

 The ``EnclaveApi`` provides access to functionality provided by Oblivium.
 Inside the enclave many ordinary Java APIs do not work, because they would rely on functionality only accessible by the untrusted world, so you may have to go